If you’re visiting Atlanta and plan to hit up its best attractions, you have to check out the Atlanta CityPass.

 Table of contents

-For the fourth attraction, you can choose between Zoo Atlanta or Center for Civil and Human Rights.
+For the 4th attraction, you can choose between Zoo Atlanta or Center for Civil and Human Rights.

-For the fifth attraction, you choose between the College Football Hall of Fame or Fernbank Museum of Natural History.
+For the 5th attraction, you can choose between the College Football Hall of Fame or Fernbank Museum of Natural History.

 How much money can you save?

 There are a few factors that come into play that will affect how much you save, but the discount is somewhere around 40%.

 The Atlanta CityPass costs $75 plus tax for an adult.